 Walker-Harvey said that when all four winners of last year’s Startup Yale event were women, she realized that there was momentum to take Yale’s current programs for female entrepreneurship “to the next level.”
 Diversity is a priority for Tsai CITY, and [email protected]’s alignment with this effort enables the program to receive as much funding as it needs from the Center.

 “Tsai CITY is well-funded and this is a priority, so when it comes to sponsoring events or bringing in speakers from outside Connecticut, we have been able to increase the diversity of women we can bring in,” said Walker-Harvey.
-She added that WE[email protected]’s mission is integrated with that of Tsai CITY, which is to shift what entrepreneurship looks like on campus and beyond.
+She added that [email protected]’s mission is integrated with that of Tsai CITY, which is to shift what entrepreneurship looks like on campus and beyond.
 The organization strives to help people who may not feel like a part of a startup ecosystem — particularly LGBT students, students in the arts, first generation students and low-income students — realize their potential within entrepreneurship.

 As an SOM lecturer who teaches practical courses on entrepreneurship, McFadden has used her research on women in technology to help the philosophy behind [email protected] flourish in Yale’s classroom settings.
 She emphasized the importance of gender balance in classes and diverse voices represented on panels, among other strategic approaches to improving issues like institutional bias.
 The Yale School of Management's program on entrepreneurship is a sponsor of the [email protected] program.